 January 1987 – Farmers State Bank, Stanhope merged with First State Bank.
 Robert Van Diest had purchased Farmers State Bank of Stanhope from John Walker in 1984, but it wasn’t until 1987 that the merger with First State Bank took place and the Stanhope bank was officially a branch of First State Bank.
 Since that time First State Bank has acquired Liberty Savings Bank in Webster City and Farmers Savings Bank in Vincent and Badger.

-In 2001 a branch office was opened in Eagle Grove, operating out of a mobile bank until December of 2002, when the new branch office opened.
+2001 - A branch office was opened in Eagle Grove, operating out of a mobile bank until December of 2002, when the new branch office opened.
 323 S Commercial Ave, Eagle Grove, Iowa, is home to the both the bank and Town & Country Insurance.

-In May of 2007, First State Bank opened a branch office in Fort Dodge, moving into existing office space at that time.
+May of 2007 - First State Bank opened a branch office in Fort Dodge, moving into existing office space at that time.
 A new facility was built at 3031 5th Ave S. Fort Dodge, Ia., August of 2009 that is shared with Town & Country Insurance.